 Gene is a local businessman and serves on numerous boards in Odessa, and in 1991, Gene was part of the community challenging Dynagen Corporation resulting in a settlement of over $7 million, the largest fine imposed against a company in the history of the Texas Clean Air Act.
 He later took on Huntsman for environmental infractions resulting in a settlement of over $4 million for the community.
 After years of volunteering his time to expose oil and gas pollution in the Permian Basin, Gene joined Earthworks’ Board in 2020.

 Gloria is a former Forest Supervisor for the Lewis and Clark National Forest in Montana, where, among other accomplishments, she gained national attention with her popular decision to withhold the Rocky Mountain Front from oil and gas leasing.
 Ms. Flora has an active interest in resource and social interrelationships, has presented many professional papers and has lectured on resource management issues and civil rights.
-She is involved in many civic organizations and lives in Helena, Montana.
-Gloria joined our Board in 2005.
+She is involved in many civic organizations and lives in Colville, WA.
+Gloria joined Earthworks’ Board in 2005.

 Laura Martin is the Executive Director of the Progressive Leadership Alliance of Nevada, a statewide organization founded by Nevada activists in 1994 to improve the lives of marginalized communities by promoting leadership, social justice and fairness.
 She was raised in Colorado Springs, and currently lives in Las Vegas, NV where she still enjoys the outdoors, but nothing compares to the Rocky Mountains.
 Laura is also a board member of People’s Action, and the Western States Center.
 Laura joined Earthworks’ Board in 2021.